-AlzheimersNet is your comprehensive guide to memory care in Virginia Beach, VA.
-Memory care facilities provide housing and care for older adults with Alzheimer's disease and other types of dementia.
-Memory care enables seniors with memory impairment to stay as active and engaged as possible, while living in a dignified, safe and secure environment.
-Our local Senior Living Advisors are expert in dementia care in Virginia Beach, VA and surrounding areas.
-After an initial assessment, your advisor will recommend a list of memory care communities that fit your loved one's specific needs for care and living preferences, as well as your family's finances.Memory Care Costs in Virginia Beach, VA
+AlzheimersNet is your guide to memory care in Virginia Beach, VA.
+Memory care communities provide housing and care for people age 65 and older with Alzheimer's disease and other kinds of dementia.
+Memory care empowers seniors who have memory loss to stay as active and engaged as possible, while living in a dignified, comfortable and supervised setting.
+Our local Senior Living Advisors understand dementia care in Virginia Beach, VA and surrounding areas.
+After an initial assessment, your advisor will send you a list of memory care facilities that most closely match your loved one's unique imperatives for care and living preferences, as well as your family's finances.Memory Care Costs in Virginia Beach, VA

 Price varies widely depending on location, care required, size of the resident's living space and the level of luxury at the community.
 The price of memory care in Virginia Beach ranges from $2,975 to $7,500 a month.